pospi/talk-solidity-blockchain-intro/solidity-notes.md

     - Size is optional, when ommitted the array length is dynamic- `int8[]`
     - `bytes` acts identically to `uint8[]` or `byte[]`, but is stored without padding and thus packed more tightly in function call data.
 Use it, it's cheaper!
 ]

-???
-:TODO: can bytes be longer than 32?